orenelbaum/babel-plugin-solid-undestructure/readme.md

 ```

 With this configuration you can use both the `Component` type and the `component` compile time function to annotate components.

+## Other cool plugins for Solid:

+- https://github.com/orenelbaum/babel-plugin-reactivars-solid - Svelte like "reactive variables" for Solid that lets you pass reactive variables (getter + setter) around in a concise way (also made by me).
+- https://github.com/LXSMNSYC/babel-plugin-solid-labels - Solid labels is more of an all in one plugin.
+It has reactive variables, prop destructuring (like this plugin) and some more stuff.
+https://github.com/LXSMNSYC/solid-sfc - An experimental SFC compiler for SolidJS.